pp/genres/kafka-setup-guide.md

 - `-p 8080:8080` exposes ports 9092 and 9093 to the host.
 - `-e KAFKA_CLUSTERS_0_NAME` sets a name for your Kafka cluster in the UI.
 - `-e KAFKA_CLUSTERS_0_BOOTSTRAPSERVERS` specifies the Kafka broker URL within the Docker network.

+## Accessing Kafka UI & Kafka

+- Now, Kafka UI should be running and accessible at [http://localhost:8080](http://localhost:8080)
+- Kafka UI and other internal Docker services should connect to `kafka:9093`.
+- External connections (like those from your local machine) should use `localhost:9092`.